-We lapsed into silence for a while.
-I picked up a guitar and ran some chords, riffing off of myself.
-The twins started humming before coming up with random phrases to respond to my music and their feelings about their mutual boyfriend.
-We created a chorus based on the old daisy chain rhyme:
+We lapse into silence for a while.
+I pick up a guitar and run some chords, riffing off of myself.
+The twins start humming before coming up with random phrases to respond to my music and their feelings about their mutual boyfriend.
+We create a chorus based on the old daisy chain rhyme:

 ‘he loves me/he loves me not

 It’s just fun just creating a mood together.